 - Improved productivity, reduced cost of cultivation, better returns and thereby increased income from agriculture through adoption of sustainable agricultural practices

 - Diversified livelihood opportunities and promotion of agriculture and allied enterprises (dairy, goat, small ruminants, agriculture inputs production units, value addition units etc.)

-- Improved availability and access to credit from formal financial institutions and community institutions with lesser cost of credit, diversified financial products including insurance
+- Improved availability and access to financial institutions with low reate of interest with diversified financial products including insurance

 - Improved awareness, access and capacities to realize all eligible entitlements, facilitated through localized community resource persons

-- Increased levels of skills and performance of rural women and their households engaged in agriculture and allied livelihoods
+- Increased skills and performance of rural women engaged in agriculture and allied livelihoods

 - A positive shift in the bargaining power in favor of communities as they interact with other players on a stronger footing